bertanimauro/Ranganathan_APUPA/README.md

 # Ranganathan_APUPA
-subject heading and facet classification.
+bibliography about subject heading and facet classification.
 Graph and tassonomy.
 Propositional calculus and bounded logic.
 Conceptual graph and PRECIS

 ## lib
 code about the theory of the repository